The Five Dysfunctions of a Team is a book that, through a fable format, explains what works and what doesn’t work with teams.

 Be the change you wish to see

 I feel that the personal drive for achievement does not stand in direct contrast to good teamwork.
-We all have our own egoistical drive and we should leverage team for results, and not trying to squash them.
+We all have our own egoistical drive and we should leverage the team for results, and not try to squash them.

 Review